Assistant Professor, University of Alberta

 Stick to your dream and work hard because in the end it always pays off!

-be serious but dont take like too seriously (from my step dad)
+Be serious but don't take life too seriously (from my step dad).